Seversk: Economy

-Government

-The current Chair of the City Duma and Mayor is Grigory Shamin, who has served since 2010.
-The current city manager is Anatoly Abramov, who has served since August 2007.

 Secret city

 Seversk had been a secret city in the Soviet Union until President Boris Yeltsin decreed in 1992 that such cities could use their historical names.
 The town had not been marked on the official maps until then.
 As was the tradition with Soviet towns containing secret facilities, the designation "Tomsk-7" (like its predecessor "Pyaty Pochtovy") is simply a postal code which implies that the place is located close to the city of Tomsk.

 For many years, residents have been restricted from entering or leaving the city.
 Upon leaving Seversk, residents had to surrender their special entry passes at the checkpoint and it was forbidden to discuss where they worked or lived.
 In 1987, some restrictions were lifted due to the large number of residents who worked or studied in Tomsk.

 The city still remains closed to non-residents.
 There are six checkpoints where visitors must show entry documents.
 Permission to visit the city may only be granted by the appropriate authorities by a request of the institution being visited, or by a request of a private party such as a close relative.
-Prior to May 2007, visitors had to apply for entry passes at a special office in Tomsk proper.
-Since that date visitors can apply for entry documents directly at the main checkpoint.
+Visitors can apply for entry passes at the main checkpoint; prior to May 2007, they needed to visit a special office in Tomsk.

 Tomsk-7 explosion

-There was a nuclear accident at the Tomsk-7 Reprocessing Complex on April 6, 1993, when a tank exploded due to formation of red oil, while nitric acid was being added to a plutonium-uranium mixture.
+There was a nuclear accident at the Tomsk-7 Reprocessing Complex on 6 April 1993, when a tank exploded due to formation of red oil, while nitric acid was being added to a plutonium-uranium mixture.
 The explosion had a force of approximately 100 kg of TNT and blew out a large section of the exterior wall of the high level radioactive processing room, releasing a cloud of radioactive gas.
 The cloud was dispersed northwards by the wind, with some of the radioactive material settling over the neighboring village of Georgiyevka.

 TIME magazine has identified the Tomsk-7 explosion as one of the world's 10 "worst nuclear disasters".
 The International Atomic Energy Agency considers the event a Level 3 "serious incident".